francescobozzo/asa_project/report/01-agent.md

 A cooperative system is composed of many agents acting to maximize the shared reward, each agent must be capable of cooperate, coordinate and negotiate as much as possible.

-In a cooperative system an important implementation detail is the communication, it should be fast and reliable with a the lowest possible delay.
+In a cooperative system an important implementation detail is the communication, it should be fast and reliable with the lowest possible delay.

 ## Architecture {#sec:architecture}
 There exist multiple architectures that can be used to build an agent capable of acting in a given environment.
-We have decided to opt for the architecture described in the following pseudocode
+We have decided to opt for the architecture described in the following pseudocode.

 \begin{algorithm}[H]
 \caption{Agent control loop}